COMPASS as an Assessment Tool

 How Does COMPASS Test Assess Your Skills?

 A customizable battery of different tests, the COMPASS test lets institutions evaluate, diagnose, and place students to courses appropriate to their academic skills and levels.
-Hence, COMPASS assessment is an inevitable and essential process while seeking higher education in the United States; learn more about the COMPASS assessment and its importance here.
+Hence, this assessment is an inevitable and essential process while seeking higher education in the United States; learn more about the test and its importance here.

 The COMPASS is a computerized package of untimed tests that evaluates applicants’ skills and knowledge levels, and accordingly enables the colleges select the appropriate courses for each student.
 The test package also helps colleges diagnose the strong and weak areas of students, suggest any extra courses for strengthening any weaker areas, and thus, plan for eliminating any kinds of interferences in their learning processes.

-There is no pass or fail criteria in the COMPASS assessment.
+There is no pass or fail criteria in this test.
 The test score reports are available after test completion only, and generally include placement information, too.
 While many institutions administer the test to students who have already enrolled, some also insist that the applicants must take up the test before enrolling.

-For more information on the assessment, refer to the COMPASS official website:http://www.act.org/compass/student/index.html
+For more information on the assessment, refer to the official website:http://www.act.org/compass/student/index.html

-How Does the ACT COMPASS Test Assess Students’ Skills and Academic Levels?
+How Does the COMPASS Test Assess Students’ Skills and Academic Levels?